 UICC’s Breast Cancer programme is designed to respond to the urgent need to accelerate progress in breast cancer.

-UICC’s Breast Cancer programme is designed to respond to the urgent need to accelerate progress in breast cancer, which is the most diagnosed cancer in both men and women and the leading cause of death from cancer in women.
+UICC’s Breast Cancer programme is designed to respond to the urgent need to accelerate progress in breast cancer, which is the second most commonly diagnosed cancer in both men and women and the leading cause of death from cancer in women.
 This comprehensive programme strengthens and engages the global breast cancer community, with the overall goal of contributing to the reduction of premature deaths from breast cancer and improving the quality of life of patients.

 Despite advances and progress seen in breast cancer in recent years, current data highlight that breast cancer incidence and mortality remain the highest for cancer in women, and that this trend is only going to accelerate in the next 20 years.